it-innovation/sam/doc/tutorial.rst

 .. note::
   SAM uses a small Java-like syntax to define behaviour.
 The above Java code can be used as-is, but more complex code must be simplified.
-Note also that the final "}" defining a class must occur on a line of its own, and at the beginning of the line.

 The `Unknown` class is used for code whose behaviour is unknown or untrusted.
 Making `Task` extend `Unknown` here means that the safety properties we verify for the model will